quintype/malibu/tutorial/support-svg-sprite.md

 ...
 ```

-- Now create a `SvgIconHandler` component, for that create a new folder inside `atom`
+- Now create a `SvgIconHandler` component, for that create a new folder inside `atom`.
 Example: `malibu/app/isomorphic/components/atoms/svg-icon-hadler/index.js`

 ```javascript